jashpaleja/StockSentimentApi/README.md

 WELCOME TO SENTIMENT ANALYSIS API

+This is a local Api for a frontEnd Application that is `` in my github Repository.
+This stock market api is called so that it can get live data Regarding the current stock selected.

 TO RUN THIS IN YOUR LOCAL MACHINE:
 `pip install -r requirements.txt`

 then run